SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 AND ipow( base = num exp = 2 ) = 4

 "Functional methods
-"Method with exactly one return value
-AND addition( num1 = 1 num2 = 1 ) = 2
+"Assume such a method exists having one return value AND addition( num1 = 1 num2 = 1 ) = 2

 "Calculation expressions